mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-user-input.md

 ## Dialog Methods

 The Dialog methods in RhinoScript syntax are used to prompt of with generic custom information.
 Dialogs can be used to draw more attention to a required interaction with the user.
+Dialogs generally interrupt the workflow - the script cannot continue until the dialog is dealt with by the user.

 #### MessageBox()